dasim/dibi-profiler-for-codeigniter/README.md

 2. turn on CI Profiler output in some Controller with $this->output->enable_profiler(TRUE);
 3. assign CodeIgniterDibiProfiler to Dibi as a Profiler with $profiler = new CodeIgniterDibiProfiler; dibi::getConnection()->setProfiler($profiler);

-Then you'll see [this section](http://awesomescreenshot.com/0de7wce6d) in CI Profiler output.
+Then you'll see [this section](http://awesomescreenshot.com/0de7wce6d) (scrennshot) in CI Profiler output.